How Does Cannabis Affect Your Memory Consolidation or Cognitive Function? Here’s the Final Say on All the Studies So Far

 No Other Declines

-The study also noted that there were no other declines in cognitive function or concentration abilities in heavy cannabis users, a refrain form an 2003 study that concluded: “Although there are signs of mild cognitive impairment in chronic cannabis users there is little evidence that such impairments are irreversible, or that they are accompanied by drug‐induced neuropathology.”
+The study also noted that there were no other declines in cognitive function or concentration abilities in heavy cannabis consumers, a refrain form an 2003 study that concluded: “Although there are signs of mild cognitive impairment in chronic cannabis users there is little evidence that such impairments are irreversible, or that they are accompanied by drug‐induced neuropathology.”
 In layman’s terms, this means that cannabis slows down brain functioning while it’s active, but the change is only temporary.

 Long Term Memory